Showing posts with label Literary Reader 7. Show all posts

 • Patient: Taking the time to thoroughly investigate and follow up on leads without rushing.

-• Careful: Paying attention to details and ensuring accuracy in collecting and reporting information.
+• Careful: Pays attention to details and ensures accuracy in collecting and reporting information.

 Extra Questions and Answers for Practice